 The Importance of Using the Correct Serve Stance

-As you can imagine, your ability to hit an effective serve is heavily tied to the way you position your feet, otherwise referred to as the stance that you use for your serve.
+As you can imagine, your ability to hit an effective serve ties heavily to the way you position your feet or the stance that you use.

-- Foundation: your stance quite literally forms the foundation for your entire service motion.
-As one of the most complex strokes in tennis, it’s crucial that you’re building your entire service motion on a solid foundation.
+- Foundation: Your stance quite literally forms the foundation for your entire service motion.
+As one of the most complex strokes in tennis, you need to build your entire service motion on a solid foundation.

-- Stability: with many moving parts to the serve, it’s important that your stance provides you with the necessary stability and control that will help you maintain balance throughout your service motion, which is key for consistency.
+- Stability: With many moving parts to the serve, your stance must provide you with the stability and control that will help you maintain balance throughout your service motion, which is crucial for consistency.

 Where to Stand for Your Serve